SamJ26/csharp-and-dotnet-lectures/lecture_01/lecture.md

     - Names that programmers choose for entities (variables, methods...)

         ```csharp
-        var identifierOfVariable= "value of variable";
+        var identifierOfVariable = "value of variable";
         ```

 - **Keywords**